Time-lapse photography: Terminology

-How time-lapse works
+Methodology

 Film is often projected at 24 frame/s, meaning 24 images appear on the screen every second.
 Under normal circumstances, a film camera will record images at 24 frame/s since the projection speed and the recording speed are the same.

 Even if the film camera is set to record at a slower speed, it will still be projected at 24 frame/s.
 Thus the image on screen will appear to move faster.

 The change in speed of the onscreen image can be calculated by dividing the projection speed by the camera speed.

 So a film recorded at 12 frames per second will appear to move twice as fast.
 Shooting at camera speeds between 8 and 22 frames per second usually falls into the undercranked fast motion category, with images shot at slower speeds more closely falling into the realm of time-lapse, although these distinctions of terminology have not been entirely established in all movie production circles.